CodeChain-io/codechain/docs/frequently-asked-questions.rst

 How is CodeChain unique?
 ------------------------------------------------------------------------------------------------------------------------------------------
-CodeChain offers modular features that allow it to be seamlessly incorporated into a variety of different blockchain systems.
+CodeChain offers a modular architecture that allows it to be seamlessly incorporated into a variety of different blockchain systems.

 How do I report bugs?